 Contact a Kona and Kamuela Landlord-Tenant Law Firm to Discuss Your Options Today

 Whether you are a landlord or tenant, it is important to protect your many rights under your lease agreement and Hawaii state law.
 The law firm of Olson & Sons represents parties in landlord-tenant disputes and can advise you of your legal options based on your specific circumstances.
+For residential properties we represent landlords exclusively.
 If you believe you have a dispute or cause for eviction, call our office in Kona at 808-331-3113 or in Kamuela at 808-885-8533 to schedule a consultation today.

 *Nothing herein constitutes legal advice, you should seek an attorney before you take any action, nor does anything herein create an attorney client relationship.